johkuuh/inventory_system_management/README.md

 ## 🤝 About Me

-I am a software developer and IT student with an interest in UI/UX design and user-centered solutions.
+I am a software developer and Information Technology student (BBA) with an interest in UI/UX design and user-centered solutions.
 This project is part of my learning journey in web development.